bootstrap-vue/bootstrap-vue/src/components/form-rating/README.md

 ### Readonly

-Read-only ratings remain focusable, but are not intearactive.
-This state is handy for diplaying the current rating of an item.
-Fractional value are allowed and will result in the displaying of _half icons_ when the `value` is not a whole number (half icon threshold is `0.5`).
+Readonly ratings remain focusable, but are not intearactive.
 This state is useful for disapaying an aggregated or average ratings value.
+Fractional values are allowed and will result in the displaying of _half icons_ when the `value` is not a whole number (the half icon threshold is `0.5`).

 ```html
 <template>